 Last summer’s Main Street Mosey with the Vancouver Public Space Network when we trekked across the city, from Crab Park on Burrard Inlet all the way down to the Fraser River.
 It was pretty cool to share in the communal experience of a group walk, down the entirety of Vancouver’s north-south spine, sharing stories and trivia along the way.

 Citymakers is a column to profile people who positively contribute to the city (socially, artistically, environmentally, etc.) in their free time.
 Who else should be profiled here?

-My name is Jillian Glover and I was born and raised in Vancouver, BC, Canada - a shiny modern city known for its awesome scenery and stellar urban planning.
+My name is Jillian Glover and I was born and raised in Vancouver, BC, Canada.
 I work in government communications, am Communications Chair of the Vancouver Public Space Network, a former Vancouver City Planning Commissioner and my educational background is in Communications and Urban Studies, which means I am very interested in how people in urban environments engage in their cities.
 I blog ...